Jake-loranger/alpha-rewards/README.md

 # Alpha Rewards Calculator

-This script calculates the total amount of USDC received from holding $ALPHA tokens.
-It uses the Algorand blockchain to fetch and analyze transactions.
+This script calculates the total amount of USDC received from holding $ALPHA tokens on Algorand.

-## Features
-- Fetches transactions from the Algorand blockchain.
-- Filters transactions based on sender, receiver, and asset ID.
-- Calculates the total amount of USDC received.

-## Prerequisites
-- Node.js installed on your system.
-- An Algorand account address to use as the target receiver.

 ## Setup
 1. Clone this repository: